Linear superposition as a core theorem of quantum empiricism: About interpretations

-The principled abstractness of the $\ketPsi$"=object is a core feature of quantum theory as compared with the classical one.
-In other words, \begin{itemize} \item \emph{the} interpretation of the quantum state \emph{is its very definiendum}.
-Even with the physical terminology created, there may be only one paraphrase for the meaning to a state: an abstract element of the abstract\footnote{The point~4) in Theorem determines a supplement---the numeric add-on to the (`completely bare') abstract \lvs.} linear (not Hilbert) vector space over $\bbC^*$. \end{itemize} The `not Hilbert' because the norm and inner"=product are the extra---nonessential---math add-on's over $\bbH$, which come from the descriptive physical notions (that follow), from a measurement, and from Born's rule \cite{brezhnev}.
-The state, in and of itself, needs no and knows nothing of them.
-They will be required \emph{further}, not now, for calculation---math"=calculus--of observable quantities: statistics $\nu_k$ and means.
-In a nutshell, we may not blend the fundamentally abstract part of quantum mathematics---pre"=phys and the structural properties of $\bbH$---with those which is in charge of its observational/""physical constituent.
-See also Remark~\ref{two} and warnings by G.~Ludwig ``of a mistake. \ldots\ false notion that ``mathematical objects'' must be pictures of physical objects'' \cite[p.~228]{ludwig4} and of a ``reality [of the] word ``state,'' a reality in which one must not believe!'' \cite[p.~78]{ludwig5}.
-A.~Peres also makes special note of the analogous: ``\ldots\ physicists have been tempted to elevate the state vector $\psi$ to the status of substitute of reality'' \cite[p.~645]{peres0}.
+The principled abstractness of the $\ketPsi$"=object \cite[pp.~27--28]{gottfried} is a core attribute of quantum theory as contrasted to the classical one.
+This abstraction cannot be `struggled', it is not an idealization of something phenomenological.
+It is absolute.
+An interpretative comprehension like $\ket{{}\Courier{dead}}\+\ket{{}\Courier{alive}}$, even if it is permissible, may issue only from the $\ket\alpha$"=representations $\frak a_1\bcdot\ket{\alpha_1}\+ \frak a_2\bcdot\ket{\alpha_2}\+\cdots$, \ie, from a treatment of the $(\+)$"=addition (of quantum amplitudes) as an accumulation of $\state\alpha$"=microevents; many `cat boxes'.
+In other words, \begin{itemize} \item \emph{the} interpretation of the quantum state \emph{is its very definiendum} \eqref{axiom1}--\eqref{axiom3}.
+Even with the physical terminology created, there may be only one paraphrase for the meaning to the state: an abstract element of the abstract\footnote{The point~\hyperlink{4}{4}) in \itbf{Theorem} determines a supplement""---the number add-on over the utterly abstract \lvs.} linear (not Hilbert \cite{br3}) vector space over $\bbC^*$. \end{itemize} The ``not Hilbert'' here is because the norm and inner"=product are the extra---""nonessential""---math add-ons over $\bbH$ \cite{br3}, which come from the follow-up introducing the Born statistics \cite{br2}.
+In and of itself, the state needs none and knows nothing of them.
+These concepts, similarly to the descriptive physical notions and a measurement, will be required further, not now, for calculation of observable quantities: math"=calculus of statistics $\fr_k$ and of means.

+We may not blend the fundamentally abstract part of quantum mathematics""---pre"=physics and the structural properties of $\bbH$---with those in charge of its observational/"!physical constituent; \ie, we may not ascribe the ontological status \cite{leifer, leggett1} to everything.
+In the strict sense, the ontology of/and physics, the classical one included, cannot arise before the statistical processing of quantum micro"=events.
+(Parenthetically, the 6"~th Hilbert problem on ``Mathematical Treatment of the Axioms of Physics'' \cite{accardi+} becomes thus an ill"=posed problem \cite[sect.~8]{br3}.)
+The processing itself begins with the Born rule \cite{br2}.